CNugteren/CLBlast/README.md

     make

-Compiling the correctness and performance tests (optional)
+Compiling the correctness tests (optional)
 -------------

-To make sure CLBlast is working correctly on your device (recommended), compile with the tests enabled:
+To make sure CLBlast is working correctly on your device (recommended), compile with the tests enabled by specifying `-DTESTS=ON`, for example as follows:

     cmake -DTESTS=ON ..

 Afterwards, executables in the form of `clblast_test_xxxxx` are available, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 Note that CLBlast is best tested against [clBLAS](http://github.com/clMathLibraries/clBLAS) for correctness.
 If the library clBLAS is not installed on your system, it will use a regular CPU BLAS library to test against.
 If both are present, setting the command-line option `-clblas 1` or `-cblas 1` will select the library to test against for the `clblast_test_xxxxx` executables.

-With the `-DTESTS=ON` flag, additional performance tests are compiled.
-These come in the form of client executables named `clblast_client_xxxxx`, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
-These clients take a bunch of configuration options and directly run CLBlast in a head-to-head performance test against clBLAS and/or a CPU BLAS library.

-Performance remarks
+Compiling the performance tests/clients (optional)
 -------------

-The CLBlast library provides pre-tuned parameter-values for a number of OpenCL devices.
-If your device is not among these, then out-of-the-box performance might be poor.
-Even if the device is included performance might be poor in some cases: __the preview version is not thoroughly tested for performance yet__.
-See above under `Using the tuners` to find out how to tune for your device.
+To test the performance of CLBlast and compare optionally against clBLAS or a CPU BLAS library, compile with the clients enabled by specifying `-DCLIENTS=ON`, for example as follows:

+    cmake -DCLIENTS=ON ..

+The performance tests come in the form of client executables named `clblast_client_xxxxx`, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
+These clients take a bunch of configuration options and directly run CLBlast in a head-to-head performance test against optionally clBLAS and/or a CPU BLAS library.
+You can use the command-line options `-clblas 1` or `-cblas 1` to select a library to test against.

 The folder `doc/performance` contains some PDF files with performance results on tested devices.
-Performance is compared against a tuned version of the clBLAS library.
-The graphs of the level-3 routines (Xgemm, Xsymm, Xsyrk) show the strong points of CLBlast:
+Performance is compared in this case against a tuned version of the clBLAS library.

-* The library reaches a high peak performance for large matrix sizes, in some cases a factor 2 more than clBLAS.
-* The performance for non-power of 2 values (e.g. 1000) is roughly equal to power of 2 cases (e.g. 1024).
-This is not the case for clBLAS, which sometimes shows a drop of a factor 2.
-* The performance is also constant for different layouts and transpose options.
-Again, this is not the case for clBLAS.

-The graphs also show the current weak points of CLBlast: for small sizes the benefit is minimal or non-existent, and for some specific configurations clBLAS is still faster.

 These graphs can be generated automatically on your own device.
-First, compile CLBlast with the tests enabled.
+First, compile CLBlast with the clients enabled.
 Then, make sure your installation of the reference clBLAS is performance-tuned by running the `tune` executable.
 Finally, run one of the graph-scripts found in `test/performance/graphs` using R. For example, to generate the Xgemm PDF on device 1 of platform 0:

     Rscript path/to/test/performance/graphs/xgemm.r 0 1

+Note that the CLBlast library provides pre-tuned parameter-values for some devices only: if your device is not among these, then out-of-the-box performance might be poor.
+See above under `Using the tuners` to find out how to tune for your device.

 Supported routines